Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The packets with the earlier key #1 (let it be the odd key) will continue to be sent.
 The receiver will receive the new key #2 (even), then decrypt and unwrap it.
 The receiver will reply to the sender if it is able to understand.
-Once the sender gets to the 2^25 packet using the odd key (key #1), it will then start to send packets with the even key (key #2).
-It knows that the receiver has what it needs to decrypt that even key (key #2).
+Once the sender gets to the 2^25th packet using the odd key (key #1), it will then start to send packets with the even key (key #2), knowing that the receiver has what it needs to decrypt them.
 This happens transparently, from one packet to the next.
-At 2^25 plus 4000 packets the first key will be decommissioned automatically in this example.
+At 2^25 plus 4000 packets the first key will be decommissioned automatically.

-Both keys live in parallel for the doubled Pre-Announcement Period: one period of the KM Pre-Announcement before the key switch and one period after.
-The period after the switch is needed in case of packet retransmission.
+Both keys live in parallel for two times the Pre-Announcement Period (e.g. 4000 packets before the key switch, and 4000 packets after).
+This is to allow for packet retransmission.
 It is possible for packets with the older key to arrive at the receiver a bit late.
 Each packet contains a description of which key it requires, so the receiver will still have the ability to decrypt it.

 ## Encryption Process

-### Generating Stream Encrypting Key
+### Generating the Stream Encrypting Key

 On the sending side SEK, Salt and KEK are generated the following way: